leafOfTree/vim-run/README.md

       \}
 ```

 Open a `tmp.c` or `tmp.py` file and Press <kbd>go</kbd> in NORMAL mode.
-Vim will run the file and split a window that displays output.
+Vim will run the file and split a window that displays the output.

 ## Installation